stuartmcalpine/myADS/README.md

 ### Citation tracker

-If you run `myads check` it will tell you any papers that have cited your users papers since the last call.
+If you run `myads check` it will tell you any papers that have cited your tracked authors papers since the last call.

 The first time you run this it will create a local database of your citations.
 From then on it will update the local database with your new cites and report